 It’s inspired by Indian curries like chicken tikka masala or butter chicken.
 The sauce has a tomato coconut base, which works superbly well with chicken.
 It has a little kick but isn’t too spicy; it’s lovely and mild.
 You can always add more chili if you like.

 This is a perfect quick dinner meal to make during the week when you’re short on time.
-Kids will love it, husbands will love it and your granny will enjoy it.
+Kids will love it, partners will love it and your granny will enjoy it.

 WHAT YOU NEED FOR A CHICKEN CURRY IN A HURRY